BusinessInformationSystems/technical-tests/angular-01.md

 Instructions
 ------------
-Please create a git with your solution and send us back the link.
+Please create a gist with your solution and send us back the link.

 Description
 -----------